JhoselinRam/scigrapher/README.md

 Each array must be defined independently.

+___

 ### Data x:

 This method lets you get ot set the `x` component of the data points.

+*Method:*

+    dataX()
+    dataX(data)
+    dataX(data, callback)

+*Where:*

+* `data` represents the `x` component of the data points.
+It can be one of the following options:
+  * An array of numbers.
+  * A function that returns an array of numbers.
+This function can accept two optional parameters:
+    * An object that represents the dataset from which the method is called upon.
+    * An object that represents the graph object that the dataset is bound to.
+* `callback` is a function that is run after the data is set but before the next render, this callback accept two optional arguments that represents the dataset object from which the method is called upon and the graph object that is bound to, in that order.

+> Note: Unlike the callback, If you define the data as a function, that function will be executed on each subsequent draw and the arguments will hold the latest state of the dataset and graph at the moment of the call.

+> Warning: Neither `dataX()` nor `draw()` should be called from within the data function, because that will cause a circular dependency and the program will halt.

+When the data is defined as a function, we say that is dynamically generated.

+If the data is dynamically generated, its values are updated on each draw.
+It is important to note that the `draw()` method only updates the graph if a change is made to it or any of its assets, so if you change an external value, even if that value is used inside the data function, it will not be detected and the data will not update.

+*Returns:*

+* An array of numbers representing the `x` component of the datapoints if no arguments are pass.
+* A reference to the dataset object from which the method is called upon.

+> Note: Even when the data is defined as a function, this method will return an array of numbers.

+___

+### Data y:

+This method lets you get ot set the `y` component of the data points.

+*Method:*

+    dataY()
+    dataY(data)
+    dataY(data, callback)

+*Where:*

+* `data` represents the `y` component of the data points.
+It can be one of the following options:
+  * An array of numbers.
+  * A function that returns an array of numbers.
+This function can accept two optional parameters:
+    * An object that represents the dataset from which the method is called upon.
+    * An object that represents the graph object that the dataset is bound to.
+* `callback` is a function that is run after the data is set but before the next render, this callback accept two optional arguments that represents the dataset object from which the method is called upon and the graph object that is bound to, in that order.

+> Note: Unlike the callback, If you define the data as a function, that function will be executed on each subsequent draw and the arguments will hold the latest state of the dataset and graph at the moment of the call.

+> Warning: Neither `dataY()` nor `draw()` should be called from within the data function, because that will cause a circular dependency and the program will halt.

+When the data is defined as a function, we say that is dynamically generated.

+If the data is dynamically generated, its values are updated on each draw.
+It is important to note that the `draw()` method only updates the graph if a change is made to it or any of its assets, so if you change an external value, even if that value is used inside the data function, it will not be detected and the data will not update.

+*Returns:*

+* An array of numbers representing the `y` component of the datapoints if no arguments are pass.
+* A reference to the dataset object from which the method is called upon.

+> Note: Even when the data is defined as a function, this method will return an array of numbers.

+___